 Museo de las Campanas – located in the old school buildings of San Mamés de Meruelo, this museum offers a tour through the history of bell making, and a display of 35 church bells and 29 other bells.
 Open by appointment only, tel 942 63 70 03, entry is 3€.

-Museo de la Cantería – in the Cerreda area of the village of Rasines, off the N629, in the old school buildings, this museum offers and insight into the world of the stonemason.
+Museo de la Cantería – in the village of Cereceda, Rasines, off the N629, in the old school buildings opposite the church, this museum offers and insight into the world of the stonemason.
 Techniques, tools, and many examples of the work of local renowned stonemason Rodrigo Gil de Hontañón.
 Open Tuesday-Sunday, April-September, free entry.

 Museo Etnográfico de Cantabria – located in Camargo, off the N623, in a typical Cantabrian Casona and surrounded by parkland, this ethnography museum contains displays on traditional crafts, food, cooking, rural transport, hunting, rural industry and folklore.
 The museum open all year round, Tuesday-Sunday with extended opening hours May to September.
 Entrance is free and visits are guided and start on the hour.